Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 Key Information about Access Arrangements

 Requests for most access arrangements can take up to ten working days for UAT-UK to review.
-Requests for non-standard accommodations (see below) can take longer.
-It is your responsibility to apply for access arrangements with enough time for them to be approved before you make your booking.
+Requests for non-standard accommodations can take longer.
+It is your responsibility to allow enough time for them to be approved before you make your booking.
 You are advised to apply at least 10 working days before you intend to book your test.

-Wheelchair Access at your Test Centre
+General Accessibility Support at your Test Centre

 Access Arrangements that require UAT-UK approval